vwbusguy/qbsh/README.md

 * ~~Feed commands through the shell in a script file~~
 * ~~Ship container images on quay.io and/or Docker Hub~~

+## Testing
+Run-time tests are in /test .
+They can be ran during Container build time with podman (or docker):

+`podman build --tag qbsh --skip-unused-stages=false .`

 # How To Pronounce it

 "Queue Bee Shell"